Agnes Hunt: Personal life

 Agnes' companion over many decades was Emily Selina Goodford with whom she 'worked, quarrelled and loved...for thirty glorious years'.
 Agnes referred to Emily as 'Goody' and they lived together at Florence House, Baschurch.
 Goody died in 1920, after a short illness.
 In her autobiography Agnes wrote: 'Even now, after eighteen years, it is difficult to write of her and what she was to me....It is given to few people to live and work with one beloved friend for thirty years in perfect love and unity.'

 Agnes and Emily share the same burial plot at All Saints Church, Baschurch.

 Robert Jones and Agnes Hunt Orthopaedic Hospital

 In 1919, the British Red Cross Society and the Shropshire War Memorial Fund provided financing to move the facility, renamed the Shropshire Orthopaedic Hospital, to a former military hospital at Park Hall, near Gobowen, Oswestry.
 The hospital also provided training for nurses.
 Later, a school begun for the children developed into a training college for disabled adults, Derwen College.
 The hospital was used once again to treat wounded soldiers during World War II.
 Following an extensive fire in 1948, the hospital underwent a period of reconstruction and expansion, developing into what is now called The Robert Jones and Agnes Hunt Orthopaedic Hospital.

+Derwen College

+In 1927, Dame Agnes Hunt established what would become Derwen College.

+The training college was initially set up in ‘a couple of vacant huts in the grounds' of the Orthopaedic Hospital.
+Here physically disabled young people could learn a trade, suitable to their disability, and become either partially or wholly self-supporting.

+A year later, in 1928, the college moved to the property next door to the hospital, The Derwen - a Georgian farmhouse.

+Although, she passed the management of the college on to Rhaiadr Jones, Dame Agnes Hunt remained on the College's executive committee until her death in 1948.